groyal/multicastaudioclient/README.md

 # multicastaudioclient for Linux
 Python Multicast Audio Client for Linux and pulse audio

 This is a python multicast client that supports TX/TX multicast RTP traffic.
-It was developed using Ubuntu 22.04 and uses portaudio.
+It was developed using Ubuntu 22.04 and uses pulse audio audio devices.

 * Sends Linear PCM 16bit 48000 audio from microphone device and sends PCMU out to multicast devices (eg Yealink T27G VOIP Phone)
 * Recieves PCMU 8bit 8K traffic from multicast address and converts into PCM Linear 16bit 48K audio for playback to speaker device.